david-cortes/hpfrec/README.md

 For a similar package using also item/user side information see [ctpfrec](https://github.com/david-cortes/ctpfrec).

-For a much faster (and oftentimes better) non-Bayesian version see [poismf](https://github.com/david-cortes/poismf).
+For a non-Bayesian version which can produce sparse factors see [poismf](https://github.com/david-cortes/poismf).

 ## Model description